 My sent/recipient limit has been reached.
 What does this mean?

-StartMail has a zero-tolerance policy regarding spam, junk or any other form of unsolicited messages.
-In order to prevent abuse of our service, we implemented a limit to the number of messages that can be sent within a certain timeframe.
+StartMail has a zero-tolerance policy regarding spam, junk or any other form of unsolicited emails.
+In order to prevent abuse of our service, we implemented a limit to the number of emails that can be sent within a certain timeframe.
 If you exceed the limit, an error message will appear stating your sent/recipient limit has been reached.

 [smtp, 550 5.7.1 Your sent/recipient limit has been reached]

 Abusing our email service by sending unsolicited messages is harmful for both our company and for our users.
 When our service is used to send unsolicited emails, there is a risk that our IP address(es) will be blacklisted.
 Additionally, when an IP address is frequently blacklisted, that carries the additional risk that the IP address will be blocked entirely for some period of time.
 Consequently, all StartMail users who use that IP address would then be unable to send messages.
 Needless to say, we take this risk very seriously.

 When the total amount of emails sent (each recipient counts as a sent message) exceeds the maximum, your outgoing emails will temporarily be bounced.
 Please note that all other features in your email account will not be affected.
 This means you will still be able to receive emails and change your account settings.

 When will I be able to send my messages again?